SiliconLabs/platform_hardware_drivers/rfid_id12la/README.md

 ```

 After the peripherals are initialized, the system will constantly check if a complete RFID packet has been received.
 Once a full packet is received, the data will be parsed and stored.
-After this check is there are no other events the system will enter a low energy mode.
+After this check, if there are no other events the system will enter a low energy mode.
+For every byte that is received the EUART0 interrupt is triggered and records the data into a buffer.